paulipa/sico-wiki/rules-and-requirements.md

 ## General Partner Member Requirements (GPMR)
 - **Communicate in English** when talking or typing in any of our community restricted or public text or voice channels.
 - **Use our global in game chat channel for connecting with other community members**.
 Talking with other community members is the best way to connect.
 When not talking about corporation restricted or OPSEC content you should pursuit to use the general channels.
 - **AUTH registration is required from all community members** as it is used to connect each player with our services.
-Each corporation should do their best to push members to register on the services.
+Each corporation should do their best effort to push members to register on the service.
 - **All members needs to have activated the discord service.** You may use your own services in addition to coalition provided ones.
+Each corporation should do their best effort to push members to register on the service.

 ## General Partner Corporation Requirements (GPCR)
 - **Have our global in game chat channel linked** in your primary corporation chat channel